sai-pracheetha/ipu-playbook/ovs_offload/README.md

 ## Introduction

+### Default bring-up and image update

-- The ovs_offload_lnw.py tool can be used on an host server connected with Intel® Infrastructure Processing Unit via PCIe.
+- The Intel® Infrastructure Processing Unit is connected to a host server via PCIe.
-- It is supported on IPU SDK release version >= 1.7.0 and makes use of the P4 package fxp-net_linux-networking.pkg
+- A 1GB port from the host server is connected to the IMC 1GB management interface.
+- Refer section `3.2.1.
+Default Bring-Up` in the `Intel IPU Software User Guide` for more information.
+- Refer section `3.2.2.
+Default Update Flow` in the `Intel IPU Software User Guide` and update the images on the IMC and ACC to an SDK release version >= 1.7.0.
+- The tool requires the P4 package `fxp-net_linux-networking.pkg` to be loaded on the IPU IMC.
+Refer the prerequisites section.

+### ovs_offload_lnw.py supported features

+- The `ovs_offload_lnw.py` tool is executed from the host server connected to an Intel IPU.
+- The tool uses the 1GB port on the host server to SSH to the IMC 1GB management interface to configure the IMC and ACC.
-- It creates the configuration to run the Linux Networking recipe with OVS Offloaded to the IPU ACC.
+- It automates the setup of the Linux networking recipe with OVS offloaded to the IPU ACC.
-- It can be used to start infrap4d on the ACC and program using the p4rt runtime rules to configure ACC port representors for the host IDPF interfaces and IPU Physical Port 0 and Port 1.
+- It configures infrap4d on the ACC, programs the p4rt runtime rules to setup the ACC port representors for the host IDPF interfaces and IPU physical ports.
-- It can set up OVS bridges on the ACC using the port representors and configure VM namespaces for the IDPF interfaces on the Host.
+- OVS bridges are created on the ACC with the port representors.
+- Configures VM namespaces for the IDPF VF interfaces on the Host.
+- Refer section `3.3.1.
+IPU P4 Quick Start Guide` in the `Intel IPU Software User Guide` for more information.

+#### Supported modes

-- Transport mode: The tool generates the OVS bridge configuration for transport mode with IPv4 encapsulation, use helper script 6_acc_ovs_bridge.sh.
+- Transport mode: The tool generates the OVS bridge configuration for transport mode with IPv4 encapsulation.
-- Tunnel mode: The tool also generates the OVS bridge configuration for tunnel mode with VXLAN encapsulation, use helper script acc_ovs_vxlan.sh.
-Refer to the VXLAN section below.
+- Tunnel mode: The tool also generates the OVS bridge configuration for tunnel mode with VXLAN encapsulation.
+Refer the VXLAN section below.

 ## Supported Topologies